Data-driven Balanced Truncation for Predictive Model Order Reduction of Aeroacoustic Response: Numerical Experiments

 The nonlinear high-fidelity simulations based on the coarse grid are performed with a time step of $\Delta t = 1 \times 10^{-3}$, that results in a CFL number of 0.156.
 The training snapshots are collected every 100 time steps and a total of $5 \times 10^{4}$ time steps are computed to generate the training data, which results in 500 snapshots (Markov parameters) per input channel for each variable.
 The tangential interpolation method is used to project the training snapshots onto the leading left and right tangential modes to reduce the number of input and output channels before computing SVD of the Hankel matrix.
 Table~\ref{t:tanint} shows the number of the retained left and right tangential modes for each variable.
 The retained tangential modes capture $80\%$ of the energy in the training snapshots, while, the retained Hankel singular vectors (i.e., the last column in Table~\ref{t:tanint}) capture $75\%$ of the input-output energy.
 The remaining modes are hardly controllable and observable, and therefore, they are discarded without loss of accuracy.

 Figure~\ref{sv_rom_eigs} (a) shows the decay of Hankel singular values for different variables.
 The constructed ROMs for all four variables are stable with eigenvalues located inside the unit circle (i.e., the stability margin of discrete-time systems).
 Figure~\ref{sv_rom_eigs} (b) and (c) show the eigenvalues for ROMs of different variables when the retained balancing modes capture $99.99\%$ and $75\%$ of the input-output energy, respectively.
+The black circle shows the discrete-time system stability margin.

 In Figure~\ref{rom_reconst} we demonstrate the accuracy of the ROM reconstruction in response to the Gaussian input for each variable.
 Here, the norm of the state is computed for each ROM and compared against the FOM.
 Two ROMs are evaluated: a larger ROM in which the Hankel singular values capture $99.99\%$ of the input-output energy.
 This ROM is clearly very accurate.
 All four ROMs closely follow the solution of the FOM in the training interval.
 But the larger ROMs are also more expensive, requiring more than 800 balancing modes.
 The smaller ROM on the other hand, is constructed with enough modes to capture $75\%$ of the input-output energy.
 This ROM follows a similar trend as the FOM in reconstruction of the norm of the state, but it demonstrates some numerical artifacts.